openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional parameters are defined for Credential Requests and this Credential format.

 * `credential_definition`: REQUIRED when the `credential_identifier` was not present in the Credential Request.
-MUST NOT be used otherwise.
-Object containing the detailed description of the Credential type.
-It consists at least of the following sub claims:
+It MUST NOT be used otherwise.
+It is an object containing the detailed description of the Credential type.
+It consists of at least the following parameters:
   * `type`: REQUIRED.
 Array as defined in (#server_metadata_jwt_vc_json).
-The credential issued by the Credential Issuer MUST at least contain the values listed in this claim.
+The credential issued by the Credential Issuer MUST contain at least the values listed in this claim.
   * `credentialSubject`: OPTIONAL.
 Object as defined in (#authorization_jwt_vc_json).

 The following is a non-normative example of a Credential Request with Credential format `jwt_vc_json`: